 STEM OPT Extension

-Students who hold F-1 status and are completing their Optional Practical Training (OPT) can extend their training period for up to 17 months, if their field of study in Science, Technology, Engineering and Mathematics.
-The students must work for an employer who is registered for E-verify and must be enrolled in a major included in the STEM program list.
+Students who hold F-1 status and are completing their Optional Practical Training (OPT) can extend their training period for up to 17 months, if their field of study is in Science, Technology, Engineering, and Mathematics.
+The students must work for an employer who is registered with E-verify and must be enrolled in a major included in the STEM program list.

 B-1 in lieu of H-1B

-H-3 Visa.
-Nonimmigrant Trainee or Special Education Exchange Visitor
+H-3 – Trainee or Special Education Exchange Visitor